agoraplex/predicates/docs/index.rst

 * :ref:`modindex`
 * :ref:`search`

-.. add glossary in a hidden toc to avoid warnings (borrowed from Pyramid docs)
+.. add misc docs to a hidden toc to avoid warnings (a trick borrowed from Pyramid docs)

 .. toctree::
    :hidden: